Vimatech/Clerk/README.md

 ```

-You singin secret can be found in the clerk dashboard under webhooks -> endpoints -> signin secret.
+Your signin secret can be found in the clerk dashboard under webhooks -> endpoints -> signin secret.

 Notice that not using validation would be a security risk.